 - Anticipate and manage the impact of legislation and regulation; and

-This statement is acceptable and important.
-The GNSO Council supports the continued examination of legislation and regulations so to foster a fuller understanding of ICANN’s roles and responsibilities.
-If ICANN continues to have difficulties in recognizing, understanding, and balancing its legal obligations in relation to activities within its remit (as was for the case, for instance, with the European Union's General Data Protection Regulation), this could pose a significant threat to the organization’s legitimacy, sustainability, and reputation.
+The GNSO Council supports the continued examination of legislation and regulations to foster a fuller understanding of ICANN’s roles and responsibilities and the potential impact on gTLD policies and GNSO policy development.
+If ICANN continues to have difficulties in recognizing, understanding, and balancing its evolving legal obligations in relation to activities within its remit (as was for the case, for instance, with the European Union's General Data Protection Regulation), this could pose a risk to the organization’s legitimacy, sustainability, and reputation.

 - Ensure ICANN is technically robust and financially sustainable.